Bonar Colleano

-Bonar Colleano (born Bonar Sullivan; 14 March 1924 – 17 August 1958) was an American-British stage and film actor based in the United Kingdom.
+Bonar William Sullivan (14 March 1924 – 17 August 1958), known professionally as Bonar Colleano, was an American actor, long based in the United Kingdom.

-Biography

 Early life

 Colleano was born Bonar Sullivan in New York City.
-He had childhood experiences with the Ringling Brothers Circus and in his family's famous circus.
+He was from a well-known Australian circus family and was a nephew of Con Colleano, the first tightrope walker to perform a forward somersault on the wire.
+He had childhood experiences with the Ringling Brothers Circus and in his family's circus.

 He moved to the United Kingdom when he was 12 so his family could appear at the London Palladium.
 He spent several years performing in music halls.
 When war broke out in 1939, he began entertaining troops in Britain.
 In 1941, he was in a revue titled Piccadixie.
 As a US citizen residing overseas, he was not required to do military service by the US or UK.

-Film career
+Career

 Colleano's first important role came with the popular wartime drama The Way to the Stars (also known as Johnny in the Clouds, 1945), playing an American airman.

 He played American servicemen in Wanted for Murder (1946), A Matter of Life and Death (1946), and While the Sun Shines (1947).

-Colleano played an Italian in One Night with You (1948), and was in Good-Time Girl (1948) and Sleeping Car to Trieste (1948) and "Broken Journey" (1948).
+Colleano played an Italian in One Night with You (1948), and was in Good-Time Girl (1948) and Sleeping Car to Trieste (1948) and Broken Journey (1948).
 He worked regularly in radio, appearing in a revue Navy Mixture, and had a lead part in Once a Jolly Swagman (1949).